 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 1/1/2014 was 0.0%, which was unchanged from last month's revised estimate.
+The aggregate recession model probability estimate for 01/01/2014 was 0.3%, which increased by 0.3% from last month's revised estimate of 0.0%.
 According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote, despite the increase in the diffusion index.

 Aggregate Peak-Trough Probability Estimate